maxitromer/wootic/README.md

 The caveat here is that this method is simpler but slower.

+#### How to config Wootic with the FORM method?

-Thats why after testing alternatives we find that sending the info using forms is 2X faster and add the new Form Method to send data to Mautic.
+After testing alternatives we find that **sending the info using forms is 2X faster** thats why we add this new Form Method.

 This is usesful if you have or plan to have a big list of contacts in Mautic or several campaigns and segment filters that could slowdown your instance.

-You are not be able to receive `tags` or `notes`, only forms but you can fire that tags or notes using a campaign when that form is completed.
+You are not be able to receive `tags` or `notes`, only forms ...

+... but you can fire that tags or notes using a campaign when that form is completed.

 With this method you will need to create and config the Mautic forms for every order status you want to receive.